kdowswell/kdowswell.github.io/_posts/2017-07-11-asp-net-core-mvc-feature-folders.md

 The default ASP.NET Core MVC project templates generate a project template with Models, Views, and Controllers all separated into their respective folders.
 This default MVC structure can be difficult to maintain when project sizes get large and you've been maintaining your website for an extended period of time.

 To help with this issue, the concept of Feature Folders allows you to group your Models, Views, and Controllers all together.
-This aligns with the concepts of how modern Agile software development teams deliver software in short Sprints targeting specific features for development tasks.
+This aligns really well with the concepts of how Agile software development where teams deliver software in short Sprints targeting specific features for development tasks.

-Let's jump into an example converting the default template to use feature folders!
+Let's jump into an example converting the default template for ASP.NET Core MVC to use feature folders!

 ## Example